abosd26/ftp/README.md

 Moreover, checksum method and retransmit mechanism for error control are implemented.

 Notice: The program must be executed by superuser privileges.
-        To make sure the correctness of processing, specify NIC is needed.

 client: 1.
 Usage => ./myftpClient &ltport #&gt &ltfile name&gt
         2. Connect to server.